awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-set-up-simple-proxy.md

 **Note**
 Greedy path variables, `ANY` methods, and proxy integration types are independent features, although they are commonly used together\.
 You can configure a specific HTTP method on a greedy resource or apply non\-proxy integration types to a proxy resource\.

 API Gateway enacts certain restrictions and limitations when handling methods with either a Lambda proxy integration or an HTTP proxy integration\.
-For details, see [Amazon API Gateway Known Issues](api-gateway-known-issues.md)\.
+For details, see [Amazon API Gateway Important Notes](api-gateway-known-issues.md)\.

 **Note**
  When using proxy integration with a passthrough, API Gateway returns the default `Content-Type:application/json` header if the content type of a payload is unspecified\.